PSA: Mixed Black Babies Will Never Put An End to Antiblack Racism

 Recently, there’s been numerous viral photos of white parents posting pictures of their mixed Black children with #AllLivesMatter political statements.

-The picture to above is of a Black, brown skin child holding a paper that reads, “Black lives only?
+The picture to the left is of a Black, brown skin child holding a paper that reads, “Black lives only?
 I’M MIXED.
 So what about my white side?
 My mommy is white.
 My daddy is Black.
 They both matter to me. #AllLivesMatter.”
 This kind of manipulation of using your mixed Black child to denounce antiblack racism as a means to recenter your whiteness is violent.
 Any focus on trying to make #WhiteLivesMatter through the silencing of Black people — and manipulating your Black child to perpetuate that silence — is actually the same antiblack violence we’re fighting against.
 Also, mixed babies will never cure racism.
 EVER.

 Slavery & white supremacist sexual violence already taught us that mixed children didn’t change shit.